 The Graduate Diploma in Counselling (GDC) program is offered during three semesters each year.
-Students participate in paced learning activities that require completion of course work on a fixed schedule.
+Learners participate in paced learning activities that require completion of course work on a fixed schedule.
 All course work should be completed during the semester periods.
 Extensions to these timelines may be granted, if circumstances warrant.

-Students normally progress through the diploma program at a fixed pace.
+Learners normally progress through the diploma program at a fixed pace.
 The time commitment will depend on whether you desire to ladder into the Master of Counselling Program or exit the Graduate Diploma program with the diploma (Terminal Diploma Program).

 It is strongly recommended that you consider the time commitment involved in online graduate work as you prepare for the program.
 You should plan to devote a minimum of 15 hours per week to each course.